reflectoring/reflectoring.github.io/_posts/2020-06-16-aws-acronyms-overview.md

 An STS-Security Token Service is used to generate a temporary access token to invoke an AWS service, either using the AWS SDK-Software development kit or from AWS CLI-Command Line Interface.

 ## Store Objects on S3
-[S3-Simple Storage service](https://aws.amazon.com/s3) is the most important service in AWS portfolio.
+[S3-Simple Storage service](https://aws.amazon.com/s3) is the most important service in the AWS portfolio.
 It is the foundation over which many AWS services are built.
-It embodies many of the features inherent to Cloud. ***S3 provides object unlimited storage, scales to any extent, durability, possesses layered security model and comes with a simple API.*** We can store all kind of objects in S3 like files, images, videos, EBS snapshots, machine images without worrying about file size or data integrity and durability.
+It embodies many of the features inherent to the Cloud. ***S3 provides object unlimited storage, scales to any extent, durability, possesses layered security model and comes with a simple API.*** We can store all kinds of objects in S3 like files, images, videos, EBS snapshots, machine images without worrying about file size or data integrity and durability.
 We store an object in containers called bucket with a key and some metadata as object attributes.
-We apply our access controls on the bucket or on the S3 object.
-S3 offers a range of storage classes to store our objects in appropriate storage tiers based on our access requirements.
-Additionally, we can use lifecycle policies to define rules like delete an object or move to different storage tier after certain time period.
+We apply our access controls on the bucket or the S3 object.
+S3 offers a range of storage classes to store our objects in relevant storage tiers based on our access requirements.
+Additionally, we can use lifecycle policies to define rules like delete an object or move to different storage tier after a certain time.
 S3 is widely used in many varied use cases like web hosting, data lakes in big data, archival, secure log storage.
-S3 plays a big part in migration of different workloads to cloud.
+S3 plays a big part in the migration of different workloads to the cloud.

 ## Databases for Data Persistence
 Well, we can install our database in an EC2 instance but this will entail continuing with the rigmarole of database administration tasks like applying security patches and taking scheduled backups.
 AWS provides a managed service offering, where you place your order with AWS, and AWS provisions one for you.